sitewhere/sitewhere-documentation/docs/guide/api/java/device-status-api/README.md

 DeviceStatus updatedDeviceStatus = client.updateDeviceStatus(tenantAuthentication, token, updateRequest);
 ```

-## Deleting an existing DeviceStatus
+## Deleting an existing Device Status

 For deleting an existing `DeviceStatus` you need to call `deleteDeviceStatus` method of `com.sitewhere.spi.ISiteWhereClient`
 providing the `token` of the deviceStatus you want to delete, like the following example.